Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>The Influence of Speaker Gender and Age on Product Preference</h2>
       <p>
         How do speaker gender and age shape product evaluations and purchase decisions?
-We test this using naturalistic video stimuli and fNIRS.
+The study explored this using naturalistic video stimuli and fNIRS.
       </p>
     </div>
   </section>